FAA approves fully automated commercial drone flights

 It’s the first time that the Federal Aviation Administration has allowed fully automated commercial drone flights.

-American Robotics Inc. touted the advantage of its machines as being able to operate continuously without “expensive human labor.”
+American Robotics touted the advantage of its machines as being able to operate continuously without “expensive human labor.”
 The Marlborough, Massachusetts, company said Friday it has tested fully automated drones for four years.

 CEO and co-founder Reese Mozer said there could be a $100 billion market in providing drone services to industries such as energy and agriculture, but that FAA safety requirements have restricted their use.